mgechev/angularjs-style-guide/README.md

 * Do not use `ng` or `ui` prefixes since they are reserved for AngularJS and AngularJS UI usage.
 * DOM manipulations must be done only through directives.
 * Create an isolated scope when you develop reusable components.
+* Use directives as attributes or elements instead of comments or classes, this will make your code more readable.
+* Use `$scope.$on('$destroy', fn)` for cleaning up.
+This is especially useful when you're wrapping third-party plugins as directives.

 #Filters